No results for ""

 The Go SDK uses an SDK key

 The Go SDK uses an SDK key.
-Your environment's SDK key is available in the Projects tab of your Account settings page.
+Keys are specific to each project and environment.
+They are available from the Environments list for each project.
 To learn more about key types, read Keys.

 This code sample shows you how to pass custom parameters to the client by creating a custom configuration object.
 The code in this sample configures the event flush interval parameter.